 - Business Invitation Letter

 - Far East (Vladivostok) e-Visa

 What do you need to provide?

-Valid passport – chances are that you already posses one.
-Just make sure that you take a look at its expiry date.
-Additionally, the passport needs to be valid for at least another six months from your date of arrival in Russia.
-If it is is not, your application will be denied.
+Valid passport – chances are that you already have one.
+Just ensure that you take a look at its expiry date.
+As a plus, the passport has to be valid for at least six months from your date of arrival in Russia.
+If it is is not, your application will be easily denied.

-Valid e-mail address – after processing, iVisa will send you the invitation letter via e-mail.
-It is extremely important to provide a valid e-mail address.
+Valid e-mail address – iVisa will send you the invitation letter through an e-mail.
+That's why is so important to provide a valid e-mail address.
 Make sure that the spelling is correct.
 Otherwise, your visa may end up to someone else or nowhere at all.

-Proof of accommodation – you can produce such evidence by uploading a hotel booking, Airbnb confirmation, or you can upload a letter from a host in Russia.
+Proof of accommodation – you can get this evidence by uploading a hotel booking, Airbnb confirmation, or you can just upload a letter from a host in Russia.